terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 With both buttons you have the option to [include an environment](/docs/postman-for-publishers/run-in-postman/environments-run-button/).
 The environment will open in the Postman app along with a copy of your collection whenever a user clicks your button.
 The user can then input their own [variable values in the environment](/docs/postman/variables-and-environments/variables/).

-## Updating collections for Run in Postman

-When you create a Run in Postman button for a collection, the button is not automatically updated with any changes made to that collection.

 ## Accessing the Run in Postman API

 You can access the JavaScript [Run in Postman API](/docs/postman-for-publishers/run-in-postman/run-button-API/) through the dynamic Run in Postman button.
 Use the API to create and modify environments included in your button.
 You can also include multiple buttons on a single page with segregated environments, each environment with its own button.